 - Leitmotif: According to the introduction of "La hija de Escipión", Mastropiero's operas always have the same music.

 - Limited Wardrobe: The only thing they wear on they shows are tuxedos, as any classical musician will do in a concert.
+They do sometimes wear hats, glasses and even wear some of their musical instruments, but the tuxedos are always present.

 - Long-Runners: Celebrated their 50th anniversary in 2017.